Colorado Grande Casino

 Security cameras have caught her playing the slot machines, with her male companion.

-There were no slot machines in this building before 1991, which means she has discovered a new toy to play with, as entities have longed enjoyed new electrical machines/lights/items.
+There were no slot machines in this building before 1991, which means she has discovered new toys to play with, as entities have long enjoyed new electrical devices.

 PARANORMAL FINDINGS

-People have experienced the auditory, tactile paranormal activity and the occasional appearance of this cheerful spirit of Maggie for many years.
+People have experienced auditory and tactile paranormal activity, and Maggie’s occasional and cheerful appearances, for many years.

-There is also strong hard evidence of Maggie and her spectral friend.
-Casino footage of Maggie and her male companion playing with the slot machines was recorded on the security cameras, though this footage mysteriously disappeared from the safe; either by a person not eager to display evidence of the haunting, or by the spirits themselves.
+There is also strong evidence of Maggie and her spectral friend.
+Casino footage of Maggie and her male companion, playing with the slot machines, has been recorded on security cameras, though it mysteriously disappeared from the safe, taken either by a person not eager to display evidence of the haunting, or by the spirits themselves.

-Colorado Researchers of Paranormal Science investigated the building, and caught an EVP, which is posted on their website.
+Colorado Researchers of Paranormal Science (CRPS) investigated the building, and caught an EVP, which they posted on their website.

-The female investigators had some personal experiences with Maggie, when they went as a group of ladies, both up in Maggie’s favorite room, and in the restaurant.
+Female investigators of CRPS had personal experiences with Maggie, when they went as a group to both Maggie’s favorite room, and the restaurant.

 STILL HAUNTED?